Raphael Soriano

 Photograph by Julius Shulman © J. Paul Getty Trust.
 Getty Research Institute, Los Angeles (2004.R.10)

-Prior to graduating from USC’s School of Architecture, in 1934, Raphael Soriano internshed in Richard Neutra’s office.
+Prior to graduating from USC’s School of Architecture, in 1934, Raphael Soriano interned in Richard Neutra’s office.
 Relying heavily on steel construction materials, Soriano grew to be widely recognized for Case Study House 1950 for Arts & Architecture magazine as well as a home for photographer Julius Shulman.
 None of his work in San Diego was built.

 Photograph by Julius Shulman © J. Paul Getty Trust.
 Getty Research Institute, Los Angeles (2004.R.10)

 Raphael Simon Soriano was born in Rhodes, Greece, to a Sephardic Jewish family, and attended College Saint-Jean-Baptiste, in France, prior to moving to the United States in 1924.
 After settling in Los Angeles, Soriano enrolled in USC’s School of Architecture in 1929.
-In 1930, Soriano became an American citizen and in 1931 he secured an internship with Richard Neutra alongside Gregory Ain and Harwell Hamilton Harries.
-He joined RM Schindler as an intern, in 1934, bfore returning back to Neutra’s office.
-Soriano graduated from USC in 1934.
+In 1930, he became an American citizen.

+In 1931, Soriano secured an internship with Richard Neutra alongside Gregory Ain and Harwell Hamilton Harries.
+He joined RM Schindler as an intern, in 1934 (the same year he graduated from USC), before returning to Neutra’s office.

 Partial List of Projects

-Tidmarsh, George House (146)
+Tidmarsh, George House (1946)